Shyama Prasad Mukherjee: Death

 Mukherjee was arrested upon entering Kashmir on 11 May 1953.
 He and two of his arrested companions were first taken to Central Jail of Srinagar.
 Later they were transferred to a cottage outside the city.
 Mukherjee's condition started deteriorating and he started feeling pain in the back and high temperature on the night between 19 and 20 June.
 He was diagnosed with dry pleurisy from which he had also suffered in 1937 and 1944.
 The doctor prescribed him a streptomycin injection and powders, however, Mukherjee informed him that his family physician had told him that streptomycin did not suit his system.
 The doctor, however, told him that new information about the drug had come to light and assured him that he would be fine.
 On 22 June, he felt pain in the heart region, started perspiring and started feeling like he was fainting.
 He was later shifted to a hospital and provisionally diagnosed with a heart attack.
 He died a day later.
 The state government declared that he had died on 23 June at 3:40 a.m. due to a heart attack.

 His death in custody raised wide suspicion across the country and demands for an independent inquiry were raised, including earnest requests from his mother, Jogamaya Devi, to Nehru.
 The prime minister declared that he had asked several persons who were privy to the facts and, according to him, there was no mystery behind Mukherjee's death.
 Devi did not accept Nehru's reply and requested an impartial inquiry.
 Nehru, however, ignored the letter and no inquiry commission was set up.

 Atal Bihari Vajpayee claimed in 2004 that the arrest of Mukherjee in Jammu and Kashmir was a "Nehru conspiracy" and that the death of Mukherjee has remained "even now a mystery".
 The BJP in 2011 called for an inquiry to probe Mukherjee's death.

 Legacy

-One of the main thoroughfares in Calcutta was renamed Syama Prasad Mukherjee Road on 3 July 1953 a few days after his death.
+One of the main thoroughfares in Calcutta, formerly known as Russa Road, was renamed Syama Prasad Mukherjee Road on 3 July 1953 a few days after his death.
 Syamaprasad College founded by him in 1945 in Kolkata is named after him.
 Shyama Prasad Mukherji College of University of Delhi was established in 1969 in his memory.
 On 7 August 1998, the Ahmedabad Municipal Corporation named a bridge after Mukherjee.
 Delhi has a major road named after Mukherjee called Shyama Prasad Mukherjee Marg.
 Kolkata, too, has a major road called Shyama Prasad Mukherjee Road.
 In 2001, the main research funding institute of the Government of India, CSIR, instituted a new fellowship named after him.